 Of course, finding the right people to follow on Twitter can be like trying to find needle in a haystack.
-So we decided to make it easy for you and give you a head start by curating a list of awesome UX designers who share interesting insights and links.
+So regardless of whether you’re into UX, UI, or full stack design, we’ve curated a list of awesome UX designers who share interesting insights and links.
 Follow these 20 people on Twitter to keep up with the latest and greatest in UX Design.

 Luke is a web thought leader who has designed or contributed to software used by more than 700 million people.
 Formerly VP Design at Yahoo, he now runs a startup called Input Factory which is focused on creating big value from micro mobile interactions.
 He has written three books on web design and even has a Youtube series on UX.

 Obvious always wins. pic.twitter.com/3mggyCypmS